Phones · Resale guide

 Factors That Affect Nothing Phone 2 Resale Value

 Battery Health is the single biggest factor.
 Every percentage point above 85% increases resale by ~₹300-500.
-Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement costs and inconvenience.
+Below 80%, expect buyers to negotiate ₹4,000-6,000 off to cover replacement.
 Buyers will always check this first.

-Water Damage Indicator status is critical.
-If the Liquid Contact Indicator (LCI) inside the SIM tray is red or pink, it signals water damage.
-This can reduce the value by ₹5,000-10,000, or make the phone unsellable to informed buyers, as internal corrosion issues are unpredictable.
+Water Damage Indicator Status: This is a critical check.
+If the Liquid Contact Indicator (LCI) inside the SIM tray slot is red or pink, it immediately signals water damage.
+This can slash the resale value by 30-50% or make it unsellable to informed buyers, as internal corrosion can lead to unpredictable failures.

 Maintenance Cost Breakdown (India, 2026)